 Your comfort, well-being and health are at the heart of Air France's concerns, and we want to help you prepare for your trip in the best way possible.
 Find out more about the measures taken to ensure safe travelling on our website: https://www.airfrance.fr/FR/en/common/page_flottante/information/coronavirus.htm#notre-engagement-sanitaire

 See your doctor before you travel.
 It is also recommended to take out insurance covering medical expenses and repatriation before your trip.
 Papeete counts several hospitals and medical institutions, as well as quality medical practitioners and health specialists.

 No vaccination is required to stay in Papeete, except for nationals from risk areas.

 However, it is better to be up to date with universal vaccinations: diphtheria, tetanus, pertussis, poliomyelitis, hepatitis B.

 For more information, contact your Air France centre for international vaccinations:

 Beware of 'ciguatera' food poisoning due to algae, which is contracted by consuming certain carnivorous fish from the lagoon.
-For more information: http://www.ciguatera-online.com/index.php/en/DRINKING WATER
+For more information: https://www.ciguatera.pf/index.php/en/Water

-Tap water is potable in Papeete and throughout Bora Bora island.
-It is however advisable to consume bottled water.
+Tap water is drinkable in Papeete and throughout Bora Bora.
+It is however recommended to drink bottled water.

-In restaurants and cafes, a supplement for servers is already included in the bill.
-However, as in France, it is customary to leave a tip when you are satisfied with the service.
+In Papeete, like in all French Polynesia, a supplement for restaurant and café servers is already included in the bill.
+However, it is customary to leave a tip when you are satisfied with the service.